nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 47 - The Preparation.md

 ### Scene 2: The Plans

 - **Key Event:** She devises the "Deflection Strategy," using the _Aeterna_ as a kinetic spear to blind the enemy.
-  - _Character Defining Moment:_ **Angelica Vance** — She reveals herself as the most experienced commander in the fleet.
+  - _Character Defining Moment:_ **Angelica Ward** — She reveals herself as the most experienced commander in the fleet.

 ---